dedalus-ivd/ivd-ais-docker-solution/guides/single_node_deployment.md

 ```bash
 docker container ls
 ```
-It should appear somethign like this: that's the name of the container
+It should appear something like this: that's the name of the container
 ![PuTTy Opening](/guides/assets/mongo_install_show_container.png)

 if not, start the container